Gandiujval/NDU-MART/README.md

-# DSmart - Multi-Agent E-commerce Recommendation System
+# NDUmart - Multi-Agent E-commerce Recommendation System

 DSmart is an intelligent e-commerce platform that uses a multi-agent system to provide personalized product recommendations to users.
 The system adapts to user preferences and behavior over time, offering increasingly relevant suggestions.